Surgery or radiation therapy for ovarian cancer may mean you are unable to conceive a child. This is known as infertility.

 Before treatment starts, ask your doctor or a fertility specialist about what options are available to you.
 If you have stage 1 ovarian cancer and have not yet reached menopause, it may be possible to leave the uterus and one ovary in place (unilateral salpingo-oophorectomy).

-Many women experience a sense of loss when told that their reproductive organs will be removed or will no longer function.
-You may feel extremely upset if you cannot have children, and may worry about the impact of this on your relationship or future relationships.
-Even if your family is complete or you were not planning to have children, you may feel a sense of loss and grief.
+Being told that your reproductive organs will be removed or will no longer work and that you won’t be able to have children can be devastating.
+Even if your family is complete or you did not want children, you may still feel a sense of loss and grief.

 Speaking to a counsellor or gynaecological oncology nurse about your feelings can be helpful.